Cherreads

 Carvings covered the walls, shapes of men and wolves that seemed to dance in the torchlight.
 Jon said they might be runes of the First Men; Theon had called them scratches made by wildlings.

-To him, they had always felt like something in between, both alive and watching.
+To him, they had always felt like something in between, both giving meanings and having forgotten now.

 Now, as he neared the cave once more, that feeling returned stronger than ever.

 The trees around him stood too still.
 No sound came from them, no creak of boughs, no flutter of wings, no rustle of fox or hare.
-It was as if every living thing had fled.
+It was as if every living thing had fled and the wind had carried them.

 He took a step forward.
 The snow sank under his weight with a muted sigh.
 Another step.
 Then another.
-The dark arch of the cave yawned before him, rimmed in frost.
+The dark arch of the cave yawned before him, rimmed in frost and icicles.

 And then something moved in the corner of his eye.